top of page

 Kate Fletcher will make you think about clothing in a way you probably never have, but should!
 The collection of autobiographical stories describes how what we wear is embedded in nature, deepened your awareness of clothing.

-Please GET IN TOUCH or leave me a comment, and let me know about some of the great reads you have come across.
+Please get in touch or leave me a comment.
+Let me know about some of the great reads you have come across.
 I am always on the hunt for that next book!

 bottom of page